Home » PowerShell Tips » Useful PowerShell Scripts for Help Desk

 If you want to set active directory user properties, use Set-AdUser cmdlet.

-Let’s consider an example to set active directory user manager name, run below command, Get-AdUser get user and using Set-ADUser it set manager property for given user.
+Let’s consider an example to set the active directory user manager name, run the below command, Get-AdUser get user, and using Set-ADUser it sets manager property for the given user.

 Get-ADUser -Identity "toms" | Set-ADUser -Manager "JohnKelly"